How do I write a funding application?

 Logo der Aventis Foundation

-Grant Series »Klangwert« Aventis Foundation (31 March 2023)
+Grant Series »Klangwert« Aventis Foundation (Deadline: tba)

 Mit unserer Förderreihe »Klangwert« unterstützen wir gezielt professionelle freie Ensembles und Orchester der klassischen Musik in Deutschland.
 Wir möchten die Stellung dieser Klangkörper stärken und gleichzeitig die Musikvermittlung sowie die Ausbildung von Spitzennachwuchs ermöglichen. ...